pseudoyu

 jike

-Weekly Report #69 - The Source of Power for AI Coding Experience and Learning
+Weekly Report #69 - The Driving Force Behind AI Coding Experience and Learning

 weekly_review_20240819

-From switching to coding with Cursor from VS Code, to discussing the programming experience with AI; being together with my senior sister for 400 days; having a late-night conversation with my senior sister about past experiences and hobbies, which triggered my thinking about the source of my learning motivation; and many other interesting things.
+Shifting from VS Code to Cursor for coding, discussing the programming experience enhanced by AI; celebrating 400 days with my senior; having a deep late-night conversation with her about past experiences and hobbies, which sparked my thoughts on the driving force behind my learning; and many other interesting things.

 cursor_screenshot

-In the past two weeks, I have been using Cursor intensively, an AI IDE based on VS Code, and the results are amazing.
+I have intensely used Cursor, an AI IDE based on VS Code, for the past two weeks, and the results are astonishing.

-I have been one of the very early beta users of GitHub Copilot, and I am still using it now; and after the emergence of ChatGPT, Perplexity, Devv.ai, and Claude, I have also been a high-intensity paying user, and I have become accustomed to using AI to help me write code.
-However, most of the time, it is used to supplement partial logic and debug bugs, and it cannot provide project-level assistance.
+I consider myself a very early beta user of GitHub Copilot, and I still use it; after the emergence of ChatGPT, Perplexity, Devv.ai, and Claude, I have also been a high-intensity paid user, and I have become quite accustomed to using AI to help me write code.
+However, it has mostly been about filling in logical gaps and debugging, rather than providing project-level assistance.

-With Cursor, the whole project is used as context, and I can mention other files or code when asking questions.
-After using the Claude 3.5 Sonnet model, the user experience and usability have become closer to what I imagined.
+With Cursor treating the entire project as context, allowing me to @ other files or code when asking questions, and using the Claude 3.5 Sonnet model, the experience and usability have come closer to what I imagined.

 web3insights_demo

-In practice, during the 15-day trial of Pro, I solved some bugs and added tests for Go in my work; improved an update prompt interface and functionality for an Electron application; wrote a backend CRUD API for a Rust project from scratch, including a complete Dockerfile and GitHub Action part; helped me complete the data visualization part of a Remix project and made adjustments to many interfaces, down to the interaction and layout between each page; and by the way, it also helped me learn some SwiftUI.
+Practically, during the 15-day trial of Pro, it helped me fix some bugs in Go and add new tests; improved an update prompt interface and functionality for an Electron app; helped me write a Rust backend CRUD API from scratch, including a complete Dockerfile and GitHub Action section; assisted me in completing the data visualization part of a Remix project and adjusting many interfaces, down to the interactions and layouts between various pages; and even helped me learn some SwiftUI.

-More than 50% of my code is now assisted or directly generated by AI.
-With more time spent on discussing requirements with AI in the dialog box of "CMD + K" (Cursor's code generation button), organizing prompts (mostly expressed in natural language), and waiting for code generation, I have more time to think about code architecture, logic, and more suitable third-party libraries.
+I estimate that over 50% of my code is either AI-assisted or directly generated by AI, and I spend more time communicating my needs in the "CMD + K" (Cursor's code generation button) dialog with AI, organizing prompts (mostly expressed in natural conversational language).
+While chatting or waiting for code generation, I find I have more time to think about code architecture, logic, and more suitable third-party libraries.

-When AI understands my needs, I also repeatedly think about their rationality, and I can produce code that is more functional and of better quality.
-As for syntax and code style, I often directly study and learn from the implementation of AI, which is much easier to get started with than reading an open-source project from scratch.
+When I let AI understand my needs, I also repeatedly reflect on their rationality, which leads to producing code with better functionality and quality.
+Regarding syntax and coding style, I often study and learn from AI's implementations, which is much easier than starting from scratch with an open-source project.

 What I need to do is design and create.